Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Introduction

 We provide a structure theorem for connections up to the combination of projective and birational equivalence.
-In order to settle our result, we note that any meromorphic rank $2$ connection is (projectively birationally) equivalent to a $\sl$-connection; moreover, any two $\sl$-connections $(E,\nabla)$ and $(E',\nabla')$ are equivalent if, and only if, there exists a flat rank $1$ logarithmic connection $(L,\delta)$ on $X$ having monodromy into the binary group $\{\pm 1\}\in\mathbb G_m$ such that $(E,\nabla)$ is birationally equivalent to $(L,\delta)\otimes (E',\nabla')$.
-In particular, $(E,\nabla)$ and $(E',\nabla')$ are birationally equivalent after pulling them back to the ramified two-fold cover $Y \to X$ determined by the monodromy representation of $(L,\delta)$.
+In order to settle our result, we note that any meromorphic rank $2$ connection is (projectively birationally) equivalent to a $\sl$-connection (see remark \ref{R:generalriccati}).
 A combination of Corollary \ref{COR:B} and Theorem \ref{THM:C} yields:

-\begin{THM} Let $(E,\nabla)$ be a flat meromorphic rank $2$ connection on a projective manifold $X$.
+\begin{THM} Let $(E,\nabla)$ be a flat meromorphic $\sl$-connection on a projective manifold $X$.
 Then at least one of the following assertions holds true. \begin{enumerate} \item There exists a generically finite Galois morphism $f: Y \to X$ such that $f^*(E,\nabla)$ is projectively birationally equivalent to one of the following connections defined on the trivial bundle:

 with $\omega$ a rational closed $1$-form on $X$. \item There exists a rational map $f: X \dashrightarrow C$ to a curve and a meromorphic connection $(E_0,\nabla_0)$ on $C$ such that $(E,\nabla)$ is projectively birationally equivalent to $f^*(E_0,\nabla_0)$. \item The $\mathfrak{sl}_2$-connection $(E,\nabla)$ has at worst regular singularities and there exists a rational map $f: X \dashrightarrow \mathfrak H$ which projectively factors the monodromy through one of the tautological representations of a polydisk Shimura modular orbifold $\mathfrak H$.
 In particular, the monodromy representation of $(E,\nabla)$ is quasi-unipotent at infinity, rigid, and Zariski dense. \end{enumerate} \end{THM}